 Are building permits required in my area?

-In the Cariboo Regional District there are three local service areas which benefit from the building inspection function, namely the Central Cariboo (portions of Area D, Area E and Area F, the North Cariboo (a perimeter area surrounding the City of Quesnel), and the South Cariboo (Electoral Areas G, H and L in their entirety).
-In order to confirm whether or not you are within these areas, please contact one of our offices noted on the inside cover of this booklet, and have the legal description of your property at hand.
+In the Cariboo Regional District, there are three local service areas which benefit from the building inspection function, namely the Central Cariboo (portions of Area D, Area E and Area F, the North Cariboo (a perimeter area surrounding the City of Quesnel), and the South Cariboo (Electoral Areas G, H, and L in their entirety).
+In order to confirm whether or not you are within these areas, please contact one of our offices, and have the legal description of your property at hand.

 However, it is important for owners and builders to be aware that all construction within the Province of BC is required to comply with the BC Building Code even if the project is being constructed outside of a building inspection service area.